-After sales service is an important part of non price competition often found in oligopoly.
+After sales service is an important part of non-price competition often found in oligopoly.
 After sales service can be a way to encourage people to buy the product in the first place; it can be used to justify a higher price for the good.
+It also influences the long-term reputation of the firm and can influence future sales.
+However, it also imposes costs on firms.

 Examples of after sales service